lee2sman/archiving-artist-spaces/devlog.md

 # Devlog for Archiving Artist Spaces

+### 2023-06-07

+Installed Archiving Artist-Run Spaces at the HASTAC 2023 [exhibition](https://sched.co/1NY7v) exhibition.
+Opens 2023-06-08 17:00 at Pratt in Brooklyn.

+The HASTAC [workshop](https://sched.co/1LeVA) for Archiving Artist-Run Spaces will be held 2023-06-10 15:30 - 17:00.

+Completed design draft for the Archiving Artist Spaces site where you are likely reading this document from now.
+Previously I was using markdown files served with GitHub pages.
+I'm still using GitHub pages to hostN but now I'm using pandoc with a shell script wrapper I wrote that does the rendering, adds metadata, header and footer.
+The site was built with classless CSS and is being hosted via GitHub pages.
+The archives page is a gallery page inspired by brutalist websites that I coded with flexbox and added media queries to make it responsive.
+Will continue to refine and update the site.

 ### 2023-06-05

-My workshop at ISEA 2023 went really well.
-Great discussion and participation.
-Some good collaborations and brainstorming came out of this, and some scholars have set up meetings with me to discuss further.
+Had a really positive workshop at ISEA 2023.
+Great discussion and participation and some nascent collaborations and brainstorming developing.

 [Strategic Preservation of Online Communities slides](https://docs.google.com/presentation/d/16IJNX_PayRJYPODXHfHuZ-Al72sg-CBw0dZL--4WR6A/edit?usp=sharing)

-Created some static site templates for the Archiving Artist-Run Spaces site (that you're currently reading).
+Created static site templates for the Archiving Artist-Run Spaces site (that you're currently reading).
 Workflow is markdown -> html via pandoc with my classless css template.
 Will be deploying this shortly after deciding on the URL.

-The team at NYU developed an incredible copyright guide.
+Batya and Lindsay at NYU Technology and Law Clinic developed an incredible copyright guide that I'm excited to share.

 [Archiving Artist Space Copyright Guide PDF](assets/archiving-artist-spaces-copyright-guide.pdf)